HollyAdele/hollyadele.github.io/_posts/2016-03-24-hand-washing-experiment.markdown

 Being the homeschooling germ freak that I am, I also needed to test it on hands.
 I heard about a first grader doing an experiment like this, so must be legit, right?

 The basic idea is that the kids play outside, then either wash with soap and water, hand sanitizer, or the Norwex Liger.
+Then they handle a potato, put it in a bag, and then over weeks you watch the bacterial growth.
+The number of different kinds of spots tell you how many germs were on your hands when you played with the potato.

 ![My supplies are all ready](/post-images/supplies.jpg)